pu2clr/Small-Shortwave-Transmitter/README.md

 # Shortwave Arduino Transmiter

-This project is about a shortwave trasmitter with SI5351 oscillator from Silicon Labs controlled by Arduino.
+This project is about a shortwave trasmitter from 3 ~30 MHz.
+It uses the SI5351 oscillator from Silicon Labs controlled by Arduino.
 Also, you can use it with a crystal oscillator.
 Is this case, you will not need the SI5351 devive and Arduino.

 The software developed for this project can be freely distributed using the [MIT Free Software model](https://pu2clr.github.io/AKC695X/#mit-license).